AdobeDocs/experience-manager-brand-portal.en/help/using/brand-portal-download-assets.md

      >[!NOTE]
      >
-     >If you are downloading the assets for the first time and do not have IBM Aspera Connect installed in your browser, it will prompt you to install the Aspera download accelerator (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).
+     >If you are downloading the assets for the first time and do not have IBM&reg; Aspera Connect installed in your browser, it prompts you to install the Aspera download accelerator (`https://www.ibm.com/docs/en/aspera-connect/3.9.9`).

      >[!NOTE]
      >
-     >If the assets you are downloading also include licensed assets, you are redirected to the **[!UICONTROL Copyright Management]** page.
+     >If the assets you downloaded also include licensed assets, you are redirected to the **[!UICONTROL Copyright Management]** page.
 In this page, select the assets, click **[!UICONTROL Agree]**, and then click **[!UICONTROL Download]**.
 If you choose to disagree, licensed assets are not downloaded.
      >
-     >License-protected assets have [license agreement attached](https://experienceleague.adobe.com/docs/experience-manager-65/assets/administer/drm.html) to them, which is done by setting asset's [metadata property](https://experienceleague.adobe.com/docs/experience-manager-65/assets/administer/drm.html) in Experience Manager Assets.
+     >License-protected assets have a [license agreement attached](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/assets/administer/drm) to them, which is done by setting the asset's [metadata property](https://experienceleague.adobe.com/en/docs/experience-manager-65/content/assets/administer/drm) in Experience Manager Assets.

      ![licensed-asset](assets/licensed-asset-new.png)